JamSamPal/Temperature-regression/1_random_forest/Report.md

 ---

 ## Next Steps
-- Experiment with different models to improve accuracy
-- Incorporate additional weather features
+- A clear next step would be to add additional features, like one corresponding to lagged temperature, e.g. the temperature at the same time on the previous day

 ---

-*Report generated on 2025-07-31*